Meditation Creates Community

-The Community has its International Centre in Bonnevaux, France, but is a ‘monastery without walls’, a family of national and emerging communities in over a hundred countries, each with local Christian meditation groups, supporting meditators on a weekly or monthly basis, in homes, parishes, offices, hospitals, prisons, schools and colleges – pretty well everywhere that people live and seek.
+The Community has its International Centre at the ancient Abbaye de Bonnevaux, Marçay near Poitiers, France, but is a ‘monastery without walls’, a family of national and emerging communities in over a hundred countries, each with local Christian meditation groups, supporting meditators on a weekly or monthly basis, in homes, parishes, offices, hospitals, prisons, schools and colleges – pretty well everywhere that people live and seek.
 The World Community is ecumenical and promotes unity through its dialogue with both Christian churches and other faiths.

 Individual meditators and groups can offer a range of support for those enquiring about Christian meditation.
 For local groups, see Search UK Christian Meditation Groups or contact your local group leader or regional coordinator.

 This website provides information about the WCCM in the UK community.
 For information about the work of the communities in other parts of the world, see www.wccm.org.

 Join a Local Group

 Many meditators meet in small daily, weekly or monthly groups, and the network of these groups provides wider support and encouragement for those who wish to sustain their daily practice of morning and evening meditation.
 Groups meet in homes, parishes, schools, prisons, businesses, religious communities and government departments.

 As you can see there are groups meeting across the country, from the Outer Hebrides to the tip of Cornwall.
 We have a group search tool that will help you find a group near you.
 If there isn’t a group near you do try online meditation with one of our web based ‘virtual’ groups that meet throughout the week.

 Support our community